 Millennials are so amazing.
 We are a generation focused on uplifting others, entrepreneurship, and defining success on our own terms.
 One trend among my peers is homeownership at a “young” age.
-And I definitely got the homebuying bug early on and almost can’t believe I’m at the point of presenting a first-time homebuyer guide to the internet!
+I definitely got the homebuying bug early on and almost can’t believe I’m at the point of presenting a first-time homebuyer guide to the internets!
 During my last semester of grad school, while my classmates and I were negotiating job offers and scouting places to live in new locales, I realized a few things:

 - I would rather buy than rent.

 - I didn’t yet know where in Houston I want to live.

 - Moving back home would fast-track my savings goals.

 That last one was a little hard to swallow, I can’t lie!
 Yet, it has been one of the best financial decisions I’ve made.
 Living at home as an adult is not at all the mark of shame it was in prior generations.
 Among millennials, it’s typically viewed as an enviable setup and smart money move.
 I am very thankful to my parents.
 I can’t tell you how many people told me they were jealous of the fact that I could live at home and that they’d do it in a heartbeat if they could.
 Plus, I was able to help my family with all kinds of things and spend more time with them.
 I spent a little less than two years saving and about three months seriously searching before I found a home with the features I wanted, in my desired location and within my price range.
 Below are the first-time home-buying tips I found helpful in the process.
 If you want to buy a home in the near future, keep reading!

 Define your timeline.